Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 1. Save and Open frmMenu2 in normal view.

-Next week we will see the usage of CheckBoxes on Nodes to learn how we can identify checked Nodes and work with them.
+Next week, we will explore the CheckBoxes on Nodes to learn how we can identify checked Nodes and work with them.

 CLASS MODULE